opnsense/docs/source/manual/how-tos/clamav.rst

 ClamAV
 ======

-The ClamAV plugin can be used with other plugins, like :doc:`how-tos/c-icap` and rspamd, to scan for viruses.
+The ClamAV plugin can be used with other plugins, like c-icap and rspamd, to scan for viruses.

 ..
 Warning::
     Your machine needs at least 1.5 GB RAM.
 Otherwise the machine will run out of